 Current Ratio = current assets / current liabilities = 330 million / 165 million = 2

 Looking at this company, you will calculate a current ratio of 2.
 In your analysis, this shows that the company can cover the current liabilities twice with the total current assets.
-With a ratio over 1, this lends to a solid short term view of financial well being of this company.
-However if it gets too high, the company may not be using its assets very effectively.
-So be sure to always compare these ratios within industry averages as well.
+With a ratio of over 1, this lends to a solid short term view of the financial well being of this company.
+However, if it gets too high, the company may not be using its assets very effectively.
+So be sure to always compare these ratios within industry averages, as well.

 The purpose of this separation is to list them in order of liquidity.
-For this reason, you will see current assets and liabilities listed above long term assets and liabilities.
-Which allows for the calculation of a number of other ratios that need different information based on liquidity levels.
+For this reason, you will see the current assets and liabilities listed above long term assets and liabilities.
+This allows for the calculation of a number of other ratios that need different information based on liquidity levels.

 With the current ratio, you can get a view of the short term liquidity of a company.

-When using the current ratio as a tool, you should always be comparing it within in the same industry.
-As well you be looking at the trend of the ratio over time.
+When using the current ratio as a tool, you should always be comparing it within the same industry.
+You should also be looking at the trend of the ratio over time.